tzConnectBerlin/slate/source/index.html.md

 Note, this may fail if

 * This NFT is already sold out
-* All remaining editions of this NFT are already in someone elses cart
+* All remaining editions of this NFT are already in other active carts
 * This NFT is already in the active cart (currently we only allow 1 edition per NFT per active cart)

 ```shell